AlfredChester/Lynx/README.md

   This use case is to spj a program until an error occurs or the answer is incorrect or the running times limit is exceeded (100 times)

-  About how to write an spj: [Click Here](https://opensource.qduoj.com/#/onlinejudge/guide/special_judge)
+  About how to write a spj: [Click Here](https://opensource.qduoj.com/#/onlinejudge/guide/special_judge)

   **Note: The program path here is relative**